Roy Andersson: 1996–present

 The Museum of Arts and Design in New York City presented a retrospective of Andersson's work entitled It's Hard to Be Human: The Cinema of Roy Andersson in 2015.

+In 2019 he released his sixth film About Endlessness which won the Silver Lion at the Venice International Film Festival.
+Peter Bradshaw of The Guardian praised the film writing, "[The film] is another of Andersson’s superb anthologies of the human condition: people with a zombie-white pallor enclosed in enigmatic tableaux, populating his utterly unique world of unreality and artificiality, scenes of tragicomedy inspired by Tati and Monty Python and created with masterly model work and green-screen effects in the studio.
+He shows moments of all too human weakness, weariness, gentleness, bewilderment, despair; there are nauseating visions of war crimes, returning us to the genocidal horror he showed in his 1991 short film World of Glory."

-Influences and favourite films
+Influences

+Andersson has cited Italian neorealism and the Czech New Wave as major influences on his work.
+He has also cited influences ranging from Spanish painter Francisco Goya and the Dutch artist Pieter Bruegel to the Italian director Federico Fellini and French absurdist filmmaker Jacques Tati.

 In 2012, Andersson participated in the Sight & Sound film polls of that year.
 Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.
 Andersson stated: "All the ten films are excellent and fascinating artistic expressions about what I would call mankind’s both raw and delightful existence.
 These movies make us wiser."
 He added "My absolute favourite is Bicycle Thieves, the most humanistic and political film in history.
 Viridiana is the most intelligent and Hiroshima mon amour is the most poetic."
 His choices are listed below, in alphabetical order: